jeremynoesen/Pseudo3D/README.md

 ![Orthograpgic rendering](Orthographic.gif)

 ### Perspective
 This is what the Pseudo3D rendering looks like.
 Sprites scale based on distance from the camera, field of view, sensor size, and zoom; however, they are still all 2D.
-You can now see that the background here is not actually far away.
-You can also make out the position of the moving character in relation to the stationary character in 3D space, due to physics being 3D.
+You can make out the position of the moving character in relation to the stationary character in 3D space, due to physics being 3D.

 ![Pseudo3D rendering](Perspective.gif)